 Day 5 — Test and Learn: Get the prototype in front of actual users, and gather their reactions.
 This is what you’ll ultimately use to decide whether to pursue the idea further, or change course.

 You will be surprised how insightful your users can be even without all the features.
-By building something that imitates the real thing, you can get the most useful insights from your customers in the shortest amount of time.
+By employing the design sprint methodology and building something that imitates the real thing, you can get the most useful insights from your customers in the shortest amount of time.

 Who Do You Need For A Design Sprint?

 You won’t need all the people for a design sprint, just the right people.
 Much like the short timeframe forces results, a small team forces close collaboration and avoids death-by-committee.

 The most important person to bring is The Decider.
 Google sprints were developed in part to fight back against groupthink.